dart-lang/site-www/README.md

 > NOTE: It is safe to (re-)run all of the commands and scripts given below even if you already have the required packages installed.

-**Open a terminal/command window** and execute the following commands:
+**Open a bash terminal/command window** and execute the following commands:

 1. <code>cd <i>\<path-to-this-repo></i></code> &nbsp;&nbsp;# change to
    **root of this repo**